Explore Llangollen

 Frequently asked questions

-The International Eisteddfod (one of the world's greatest folk festivals), Pontcysyllte Aqueduct (UNESCO World Heritage Site, Telford's greatest engineering achievement), the Dee Valley, and a small Welsh town of extraordinary cultural and engineering significance Roam surfaces the hidden gems that make Llangollen worth exploring.
+Llangollen is a place in North Wales known for the International Eisteddfod (one of the world's greatest folk festivals), Pontcysyllte Aqueduct (UNESCO World Heritage Site, Telford's greatest engineering achievement), the Dee Valley, and a small Welsh town of extraordinary cultural and engineering significance.
+The Llangollen International Musical Eisteddfod, held every July since 1947, attracts folk dancers, choirs and musicians from over 50 countries — one of the world's greatest multicultural festivals.
+The population is around 3,500.

-Yes — Roam is live in Llangollen and across Denbighshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Llangollen and across North Wales.
+It is available on iOS and Android.